euroargodev/seaice_profile/README.md

-# distance2ice
+# Sea Ice Meta Profile
+Access Sea Ice concentration images for a given time and position (Metadata) and returns local sea ice information and distance to the closest sea ice.
-Script to calculate calculate the distance to the ice (edge) from a given position (&amp; date)
+TLDR: Calculate the distance to the sea ice (edge) from a given position (&amp; date)

 Please make sure to use the latest version.